 5. Shoot first, focus later.
 Qoocam is the first consumer 360 camera to allow you to change the focus from the subject to the background and vice-versa.

 6. DNG Raw image stacking.
-A future update will enable Qoocam to shoot in DNG Raw.
+Qoocam can shoot a DNG Raw burst of 8 shots.
 Moreover, Kandao’s Raw+ software will be able to stack up to 16 images to reduce noise.
 Kandao also states that this will improve dynamic range as well.
-Unlike conventional image stacking (e.g. Photoshop), Raw+ is able to stack images even with moving subjects.
+Unlike conventional image stacking (e.g. Photoshop), Raw+ is able to stack images even with moving subjects, or even use a handheld burst.
+Here is how to use the DNG8 mode.

 8. Tap and direct.
 On the app, you can create smooth panning movements via keyframing, with an intuitive touch-based interface.

 10. Time lapse.
 As a 360 camera, it can create 360-degree timelapse, or a conventional non-360 timelapse with panning movement.
 Alternatively, in 3D 180 mode, it can create a 3D 180 timelapse.
-Available now for iOS.
-Available for Android in version 1.3.
+Available now for iOS and Android.

 Here is a 360 video interview with Kandao’s Vice President Grace Yang (with me was longtime reader Bill Strehl):